robenkleene/software-references/watchos/solar-dial.md

 7. Astronomical Dusk
 8. Night proper

 - **Civil Twilight**: Begins at Sunset and lasts until the geometric center of the Sun is 6 degrees below the horizon.
 It's intended to define how late work can be done without resorting to artificial light.
+It's also sometimes used to determine whether a crime has been committed at night or not.